awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-configuration-api.md

 ### EBSOptions<a name="es-configuration-api-datatypes-ebsoptions"></a>

 Container for the parameters required to enable EBS\-based storage for an Amazon ES domain\.
-For more information, see [Configuring EBS\-based Storage](es-createupdatedomains.md#es-createdomain-configure-ebs)\.

 ****